VolleyManagement/volley-management/CONTRIBUTING.md

 At some point in the future we will have single consolidated backlog.

-If you want to see issues stored in VS Online please contact [Sergii Diachenko](mailto:sdiachenko AT outlook DOT com) for access.
+If you want to see issues stored in VS Online please contact Sergii Diachenko(mailto:sdiachenko AT outlook DOT com) for access.

 ## Development Environment ##
 Minimum sofware requirements: